benwhalley/mindframe/docs/2024-10-09_architecture.md

 - build and integrate knowledge about the client into later prompting

-I think there is quite a bit of 'plumbing' that needs to be written to connect the different parts of the system and coordinate jobs etc.
+There is quite a bit of 'plumbing' that needs to be written to connect the different parts of the system and coordinate jobs etc.

-As a warning, I am fully aware that the architecture document is a very complex system.
-I _don't_ envisage us developing all of that in 3 years... it's more of a 'fantasy system'!
-It's what I think we would need to enable intervention developers to create chatbots that are:
+Although we'll build it incrementally, I think it's what we would need to enable intervention developers to create chatbots that are:

 - theory led
-- 'manipulable' and suitable for research and experimentation
 - introspectable/monitorable, rather than just a black box
+- safe (and verifiable)
+- 'guidable', so suitable for research and experimentation

 # Costs and speed